Fight Night Champion: Characters

 Megan McQueen – The daughter of D.L.
 McQueen, Megan starts off as a manager for her father's company, but leaves due to "philosophical differences".
 She then becomes a solo manager, even managing André herself.
 She bears the likeness of actress Pauline Egan and is voiced by Eliza Dushku.

 Isaac Frost – A heavyweight fighter who wins the title two years after beginning his professional career.
 He has defended his title numerous times, including in a match against Raymond Bishop, whom he brutally knocked out.
 This spurs André to challenge Frost himself.
-He started off as an amateur boxing gold medalist, and has a pro boxing record of 33–1, following his defeat to André Bishop.
+He started off as an amateur boxing gold medalist, and has a pro boxing record of 33–0 before his bout against André Bishop.
 His character and physique is inspired by Ivan Drago from the Rocky IV film, but his looks are based on WWE wrestler Randy Orton.
 He is voiced by Travis Willingham.

 Franco – A corrupt police officer who helps D.L.
 McQueen frame André.
 Sometime during Bishop's imprisonment, he joins with McQueen Promotions.
+He along with D.L.
+McQueen are arrested at the end for framing André.
 He is voiced by Jon Southwell.

 Ace – André's trainer, manager, doctor and best friend during his imprisonment.
+He is last seen watching André’s title bout against Issac Frost in prison, cheering when André wins.
 He is voiced by Damien Leake.